 We decided to stay.

 We sat in that empty room for the duration of our meeting and studied our emotions, we studied the pain we were feeling.

 Why did we feel so embarrassed?

 It felt as if someone was watching.
 Perhaps someone saw our failure.
-If only someone knew that nobody came.
-What would they say!
+If anyone would know that nobody came, what would they say!

 But we soon realised that no one could see us in that empty room.
 There was nobody else there, just me and Jennifer.
 Nobody knew of our momentary failure, it only existed in our heads.
 Our failure wasn’t a truth, it was only a feeling.
 If we could deal with the feeling we could learn a lot.

 I’m very grateful we decided to stay in the empty room that night because we took out some great lessons about success and failure.